Already have a buyer or seller? Close the sale with DealNow.

 If you're driving a commercial vehicle, you cannot be issued a temporary plate.
 This restriction also applies to vehicles being used for hire.
 Any vehicle that is part of the International Registration Plan is also not eligible for a temporary plate.

 However, there are some exceptions to the above restrictions.
 If you're driving a truck or tractor with a semi-trailer, the semi-trailer may be issued a temporary plate as long as the truck or tractor has current registration and a metal plate.
-Also, if you are driving a car with out of state license plates, you may be eligible for a 30-day permit, which will allow you to operate the vehicle while your registration is being processed.
+Also, if you are driving a car with out-of-state license plates, you may be eligible for a 30-day permit, which will allow you to operate the vehicle while your registration is being processed.

 If you have any questions about whether or not your vehicle is eligible for a temporary plate, it is best to contact your local DMV office.